 Lively and engagingly informative discussions dominated the 2019 African Diaspora Network’s “African Diaspora Investment Symposium” held in the heart of Silicon Valley, California on January 26 – 28, 2019.

-IDPF has been utilizing PRIs since 2013 but unfortunately the valuable investment tool remains severely underutilized by many foundations who either do not understand or know about it.
-Irene urged entrepreneurs to educate themselves on the different types of financial resources that are available so that they can better target who they approach for funding and what they ask for.
+IDPF has been utilizing PRIs since 2013, but unfortunately the valuable investment tool remains severely underutilized by many foundations who either do not understand or know about it.
+Irene urged entrepreneurs to educate themselves on the different types of financial resources available, so they can better target who they approach for funding and what they ask for.
 “Many entrepreneurs think they need companies to take equity positions in their companies.
 In fact, very often what they need is debt.”

 The panel concluded that the investment ecosystem needs to be restructured to better connect social entrepreneurs and impact investors.
 Organizations such as the African Diaspora Network and Harambe play a huge role in that effort.
 IDPF has proudly supported both organizations for several years.

 Congratulations to the African Diaspora Network on another successful and valuable conference!